Director: Don Richardson

 Production #: 9511

-Having assembled an android known as Raddion (Dawson Palmer), Sesmar (John Abbott)—a mad scientist—proceeds to graft the noblest attributes of John, Maureen, Will, Judy, and Penny onto his new creation.
-As a result, only Major West and Dr. Smith can undo the effects of Sesmar’s transpirator, thereby restoring that which was taken from the Robinsons.
+After producing an android known as Raddion (Dawson Palmer), a mad scientist named Sesmar (John Abbott) steals the best attributes of John, Maureen, Will, Judy, and Penny in order to enhance his new creation.
+Only Major West and Dr. Smith, unaffected by Sesmar’s transpirator, can restore the personalities of each family member.

-Following the personality transfer, all members of the Robinson family are reduced to slothful, apathetic versions of their former selves—a highly amusing subplot that offers comic relief without the use of camp.
-Especially humorous are the antics of Professor Robinson, who, now relaxing on a sunny afternoon, recommends that Dr. Smith and Major West “go inside (the Jupiter 2) and take it easy” while fleeing from a deadly monster.
+Following the personality transfer, all members of the Robinson family turn into slothful, apathetic versions of their former selves—an amusing contrast to the original versions of each character.
+Especially humorous are the antics of Professor Robinson, who, now reduced to a lazy bum, recommends that Dr. Smith and Major West “go inside (the Jupiter 2) and take it easy” while fleeing from a deadly monster.

-On a more solemn note, John Abbott should be commended for his portrayal of Sesmar, the intellectual brilliance of whom is contrasted with an almost childlike curiosity toward human emotions—an aspect that prevents the Sesmar character from coming across as a malevolent figure, even when employing methods of a harmful and deceptive nature.
+Also worth praising is John Abbott’s portrayal of Sesmar, whose intellectual brilliance is complemented with an almost childlike curiosity toward human emotions—an aspect that prevents Sesmar from appearing malevolent, even when employing methods of a harmful and deceptive nature.

-By communicating via high-pitched purring noises, Sesmar’s lab assistants—both of whom resemble munchkins wearing scuba gear—frequently detract from the ominous tone of this episode.
+By communicating via high-pitched purring noises, Sesmar’s lab assistants (midget-like creatures fashioned with scuba gear) frequently detract from the ominous tone of this episode.

-Similar to “The Space Primevals” from season three, “The Dream Monster” contains a scenario in which Dr. Smith and Major West, two men who despise each other with a passion, must cooperate in order to survive—an effective, compelling use of the Smith/West rivalry trope, and one which indicates that even mortal enemies can set aside their differences in a life-or-death situation.
+Similar to “The Space Primevals” from season three, “The Dream Monster” contains a scenario in which Dr. Smith and Major West, two men who despise each other with a passion, must cooperate in order to survive—an effective use of the Smith/West rivalry trope.

-“The Dream Monster” puts an intriguing twist on the legend of Dr. Frankenstein, the great-grandson of whom appears in “A Visit from Johann”—an episode of The Munsters that also features Abbott.
-Lost in Space fans may therefore enjoy this entry, which provides a unique opportunity for Dr. Smith and Major West to rescue the Robinson family from peril.
+“The Dream Monster” puts an intriguing twist on the legend of Frankenstein (on a side note, Abbott plays the great-grandson of Dr. Frankenstein in “A Visit from Johann”—a classic episode of The Munsters).
+Lost in Space viewers may likewise enjoy this entry, which provides a unique opportunity for Dr. Smith and Major West to rescue the Robinson family.